Man in the Iron Mask: Arrest and imprisonment – Pignerol (1669–1681)

 The earliest surviving records of the masked prisoner are from 19 July 1669, when Louis XIV's minister, the Marquis de Louvois, sent a letter to Bénigne Dauvergne de Saint-Mars, governor of the prison of Pignerol (which at the time was part of France).
 In his letter, Louvois informed Saint-Mars that a prisoner named "Eustache Dauger" was due to arrive in the next month or so.

 He instructed Saint-Mars to prepare a cell with multiple doors, one closing upon the other, which were to prevent anyone from the outside listening in.
+(Note: Noone pointed out that Louvois was concerned Dauger should not communicate, rather than that his face should be concealed.
+Later, Saint-Mars elaborated upon instructions that the prisoner should not be seen during transportation.
+The idea of keeping Dauger in a velvet mask was Saint-Mars's own, and this practice began only after the prisoner's transfer to Sainte-Marguerite in 1687.
+Noone suggested that Saint-Mars adopted this measure solely to increase his self-importance.
+It was common practice at the time for aristocratic prisoners to hide their face behind a domino or Harlequin mask which covered the brow, cheeks and nose in order to avoid recognition during their term in jail, and thus save embarrassment to their families after release; by using this device, Saint-Mars was hinting that his prisoner was of high standing in society.)
 Saint-Mars was to see Dauger only once a day to provide food and whatever else he needed.
 Dauger was to be told that if he ever spoke of anything other than his immediate needs he would be killed, but, according to Louvois, the prisoner should not require much since he was "only a valet".
 Historians have noted that the name "Eustache Dauger" was written in a handwriting different from that used in the rest of the letter's text, suggesting that a clerk wrote the letter under Louvois' dictation, while someone else, very likely Louvois, added the name afterward.